adnanh/webhook/docs/Templates.md

 ## Example Usage

-In the example `hooks.json` file below, the `payload-hash-sha1` matching rule looks up the secret hash from the environment using the `getenv` template function.
+In the example `hooks.json` file below, the `payload-hmac-sha1` matching rule looks up the HMAC secret from the environment using the `getenv` template function.
 Additionally, the result is piped through the built-in Go template function `js` to ensure that the result is a well-formed Javascript/JSON string.

 ```